‘We don’t know where it is.’

 ‘What’s fasting?’

-‘Not eating anything this morning… until now.’
+‘Not eating anything today… until now.’

 My brothers and I remained silent.
 Silky tassels attached to the sleeves of their blazers gave the Angell boys a greater holiness.
 Now it seemed they were better informed.